Guides

 Towels, garments, and other soft pieces of cloth can often be used in a life-or-death situation to create the triangle-shaped bandage that will be used as a tourniquet.
 The other crucial piece of the process involves a stick, an ink pen, or something else that can be used as a windlass to keep the tourniquet tied tightly around the area near a wound.

-Using a makeshift tourniquet is not always successful, but experts say that it can help more than half the time when used correctly and under the proper circumstances.
-Stopping the bleeding to an extremity is a proven way to help prevent an injured person from going into shock, potentially bleeding to death, or losing a limb due to serious injury.Â
+Using a makeshift tourniquet is not always successful.
+It’s a technique, and experts say it can help more than half the time when used correctly and under the proper circumstances.

 Following the Proper Steps to Apply a Tourniquet

 For starters, anyone who is considering the use of a tourniquet should know that they are only useful for injuries to arms or legs and should never be used to stop blood flow to the head or torso.
-Additionally, it is imperative that anyone figuring out how to apply a tourniquet in an emergency also make a phone call to 911 to ensure that the proper medical experts are available as soon as possible to provide additional first aid and treatment to the wound.Â
+Additionally, it is imperative that anyone figuring out how to apply a tourniquet in an emergency also make a phone to a doctor or 911 to ensure that the proper medical experts are available as soon as possible to provide additional first aid and treatment to the wound.

 As for the steps involved in properly using a tourniquet: